Connecting with Asana

 Team Admins can add a project budget and set the billable status for a project.

-As well as make tasks non-billable in a billable project.
+Make tasks non-billable in a billable project.

 Making Reports with Asana data